merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 ### Global Configuration

-Some global configuration is placed in `package.json`
+Some global configuration is placed in [`package.json`](../../package.json)

 #### Target Browsers

 For defining target browsers, [browserslist](https://github.com/ai/browserslist) is used.
 This config is shareable between different frontend tools.
 If not defined, the default browsers from browserslist would be taken.

+#### Git Hooks

+Nitro uses [husky](https://github.com/typicode/husky) for githooks.

+The configuration is placed in the "husky" and the corresponding "lint-staged" node in `package.json`

+Githooks Configuration is placed in the "husky" and the corresponding "lint-staged" node in [package.json](../../package.json)

 ## Daily Work - Creating Patterns & Pages

 ### Creating Patterns

-Patterns are created in the `patterns` folder.
+Patterns are created in the `src/patterns` folder.
 A pattern is an encapsulated block of markup with corresponding styles, scripts and data.
 The pattern data can be described in `schema.json` with [JSON schema](http://json-schema.org) format (draft-04).
 Nitro uses [ajv](http://epoberezkin.github.io/ajv/) for validation.

 For a better overview it is useful to define different types of patterns in [config](nitro-config.md).

-It is recommended to make subfolders like `atoms`, `molecules` & `organisms`.
+It is recommended to make subfolders like `atoms`, `molecules`, `organisms`, ...

 A pattern uses the following structure:

 ```
-/example
-/example/example.twig
-/example/schema.json
-/example/css/example.css
-/example/js/example.js
-/example/_data/example.json
+example/
+example/readme.md
+example/example.twig
+example/schema.json
+example/css/example.scss
+example/js/example.js
+example/_data/example.json
 ```

 Modifiers (CSS) and decorators (JavaScript) are created using the following conventions:

 ```
-/example/css/modifier/example-<modifier>.css
-/example/js/decorator/example-<decorator>.js
+example/css/modifier/example-<modifier>.scss
+example/js/decorator/example-<decorator>.js
 ```

-Different data variations have to be placed in the `_data` folder:
+Different data variations may be placed in the `_data` folder:

 ```
-/example/_data/example-variant.json
+example/_data/example-variant.json
 ```

 ### Creating pattern with npm script

 ```
-yarn nitro:pattern
+npm run nitro:pattern
 ```

-This will copy the templates (nitro.patterns.<type>.template) from config to the configured target.
+This will copy the templates (nitro.patterns.\<type\>.template) from config to the configured target.

 Optionally you can give the name:

 ```
-yarn nitro:pattern <name>
+npm run nitro:pattern <name>
 ```

 ### Creating pattern elements